rsmp-nordic/rsmp_validator/guides/introduction.md

 All tests green!

 ## What equipment can be tested?
 The validator can be used to test all types of RSMP equipment.
 Traffic Light Controllers has a standardized RSMP Signal Exchange List (SXL), and tests cover all messages in this SXL.
 For other types of equipment tests cover only the general RSMP Core specificationl.
-You can add you own tests if you want.
+You can [add you own tests](writing_tests.md) if you want.

 You will typically use the validator in a lab/office setup.
 The validator will send many diffrent commands to the equipment during tests.
 For traffic light controllers test will attempt to change signal plans, force detector logics, restart the controller, etc. It is therefore **not** recommended to test euqipment while in use on street.

-## Can I test a Supervisor System?
-Yes, but it's still [experimental](supervisors.md).

 ## Do I need to learn the Ruby langauge?
 No. You can use the validator without writing any Ruby code.
 Ruby is only needed if you want to modify or add tests, or you want runderstand more in-depth how specific tests work.

 ## How does it work?
-When you run tests, the validator starts an local RSMP supervisor and waits for the equipment to connect.
-The validator then sends message to the equipment and wait for responses.
+When you test a site, the validator starts an local RSMP supervisor and waits for the equipment to connect.

+The validator also includes preliminary support for testing supervisor systems.
+When testing a supervisor, a local site will be started and it will connect to the supervisor to be tested.

+Once the connection has been established, each tests will send and wait for messages in a predefined manner.
 A number of checks will be performed on the exchanged messages to ensure that the equipment implements the RSMP specification correctly.

-The validator performs integration tests.
+The validator performs integration testing, not unit testing.
 Because you're testing external systems, the equipment is not guaranteed to be in the same state every time you run a test.

 Each test is written in Ruby as a RSpec specification.
-A number of helpers are available to make it easy to write tests.
+A number of helpers are available to make it easy to [write tests](writing_tests.md).

 For example, this test verifies that a traffic light controller can be put into yellow flash, and afterwards be but back to normal control: